Comparing the Stacks

 ...forgot about client-side rendering provide a templating engine that works on the browser too - with all browser discrepancies taken care of :)

 ...drop support for old browsers send an extra 44k polyfill to IE8/9 users, so they can at least view text & images, and use forms.
+Provide a no-script version of each page for text-only browsers.

 ...are a mess